Parcel A

 Parcels B & C

-Joint Venture group Inner North Collective (INC JV) has been selected as the development partner for Parcels B & C which make up approximately 70% of the planned homes across the precinct.
+Joint Venture group Inner North Collective (INC JV) is the development partner for Parcels B & C which make up approximately 70% of the 1,400 homes across the precinct.

 Bundha Sports Centre